Altinn/altinn-studio-docs/content/app/development/ux/pages/navigation/_index.en.md

 If you want to dynamically change the page order this can be done using [tracks.](../tracks/)

 ## Validation on page navigation

-It is possible to trigger validation when the user tries to navigate to a different page.
-This can be done by adding the string `validatePage` to the `triggers` in the navigation button component.
+It is possible to trigger validation when the user tries to navigate to a different page, if there are validation errors, the user will be prevented from proceeding.
+This can be done by adding a trigger to the navigation button component.
 Example:

 ```json
 {